wikimedia/wikimedia-textcat/README.md

 Language_Detection_with_TextCat) on TextCat.
 More languages will be added in the future based on additional performance evaluations.

-These models have 5000 ngrams.
+These models have 10,000 ngrams.
 The best number of ngrams to use for language identification is application-dependent.
 For larger texts (e.g., containing hundreds of words per sample), significantly smaller ngram sets may be best.
-For short query seen on English Wikipedia strings, a model size of 3000 ngrams has worked best.
+For short query seen on English Wikipedia strings, a model size of 3000 to 9000 ngrams has worked best, depending on other parameter settings.
 You can set the number to be used by changing `$maxNgrams` in `TextCat.php` or in `felis.php`, or using `-m` with `catus.php`.

 [![Build Status](https://travis-ci.org/smalyshev/textcat.svg?branch=master)](https://travis-ci.org/smalyshev/textcat)